Farhanayesmin2/baby-doll-client-site/README.md

   I create login and registration page and i use here in firebase for authentication.
   ### In this project i use many thing to doing responsive
   Here,
-- I use react-to-pdf,
+-
-  -lazyload
+- install react toast 'react-toastify/dist/ReactToastify.css';
-  -I use animation picture which from "@lottiefiles/react-lottie-player";
+  -I use animation picture which from @lottiefiles/react-lottie-player": "^3.5.3";
 - Spinner which from flowbite.
 - I use nodejs for server site data and i use vercel and evviorment variable.